Elavi-odoo/Elavi-modules/invoice_email_connector/README.rst

 Configuration
 =============

-A button **Send Email to WinBooks** is available.
+A button **Send Email ** is available.
-It can be configured by going to *Configuration > Settings* and enabling *Enable WinBooks Integration*.
+It can be configured by going to *Configuration > Settings* and enabling *Enable email Integration*.
 This allows you to add email addresses to journals.

-To send the email to a specific address, you must fill in the **WinBooks** field in the journal.
+To send the email to a specific address, you must fill in the **Email** field in the journal.

 Usage
 =====

-The concept of this module is to send emails directly to WinBooks.
+The concept of this module is to send emails .
-WinBooks expects to receive emails containing invoices, bills, and miscellaneous entries.
+Emails expects to receive emails containing invoices, bills, and miscellaneous entries.

-After configuring the journal and filling in the **WinBooks** email field, each flow can automatically send the corresponding documents by email:
+After configuring the journal and filling in the **Configure emails** email field, each flow can automatically send the corresponding documents by email:

 1. Invoice.
    Customers > Invoice
    Button "Send" opens a popup
-   Enable the field WinBooks
+   Enable the field Email

 2. **Bill**
    - Path: *Vendors > Bills*
-   - Action: Click the **Send to WinBooks** button.
+   - Action: Click the **Send to Email** button.
    - Behavior: The button is only visible if attachments exist.

 3. **Miscellaneous**
    - Path: *Accounting > Miscellaneous*
-   - Action: Click the **Send to WinBooks** button.
+   - Action: Click the **Send to Email** button.
    - Behavior: The button is only visible if attachments exist.